The Reconstruction of Whitchurch Bridge - information is on a separate page

 Whitchurch Bridge lies within the Chilterns Area of Outstanding Natural Beauty and the Whitchurch-on-Thames Conservation Area, and is a Grade II listed structure for planning purposes.
 The local Planning authority is South Oxfordshire District Council (SODC).

-The Bridge is subject to a statutory weight limit of 7.5 tonnes mgw.
+The Bridge is subject to an environmental weight limit of 7.5 tonnes mgw, as is the B471 through Whitchurch-on-Thames.
 Access to the Bridge is restricted by a low railway over-Bridge (11 feet headroom) on the Pangbourne (south) approach, and limiting road widths and a steep hill in Whitchurch-on-Thames.

 The next Project for the Company will be improvements to the footway on the Pangbourne approach road based on the feasability study undertaken in 2012, and as part of informal consultations with Pangbourne and Whitchurch-on-Thames Parish Councils the Company produced a Stage 2 Options Document.
 This document was used as a basis for consultations in 2012 with West Berkshire Council (as local Planning Authority) and the conclusions were:

 a) any upgrade work, including any relocation of the footway to the downstream side of the Bridge, should preferably include widening of the roadway and the provision of a verge on the non-footway side.
 Such works would require Planning Permission.
 There was insufficient time to obtain this before the completion of detailed engineering design and tender documentation for the reconstruction of the Bridge, so there was no change in the position of the footway on the Bridge during the reconstruction of the Bridge.

 b) if land is to be acquired for widening the Pangbourne approach road, West Berkshire Council favours taking land from the Adventure Dolphin side rather than the Boathouse Surgery side, as they consider that this would be less harmful to trees and the natural environment.